Trump ban on fetal tissue research blocks coronavirus treatment effort

 The scientist, Kim Hasenkrug, an immunologist at the National Institutes of Health’s Rocky Mountain Laboratories in Montana, has been appealing for nearly a month to top NIH officials, arguing that the pandemic warrants an exemption to a ban imposed last year prohibiting government researchers from using tissue from abortions in their work.

 According to several researchers familiar with the situation, some of whom spoke on the condition of anonymity about the sensitive internal dispute, such experiments could be particularly fruitful.
 Just months ago, before the new coronavirus began to infect people around the world, other U.S. scientists made two highly relevant discoveries.
 They found that specialized mice could be transplanted with human fetal tissue that develops into lungs- the part of the body the new coronavirus invades.
-These “humanized mice,” they also found, could then be infected with coronaviruses — to which ordinary mice are not susceptible — closely related to the one that causes the new disease, COVID-19.
+These “humanized mice,” they also found, could then be infected with coronaviruses – to which ordinary mice are not susceptible – closely related to the one that causes the new disease, covid-19.

-Outside researchers said the scientists who created those mice have offered to give them to the Rocky Mountain Lab, which has access to the new virus that causes COVID-19, so the mice could be infected with the source of the pandemic and experiments could be run on potential treatments.
-Candidates include an existing drug known to boost patients’ immune systems in other circumstances, as well as blood serum from patients recovering from COVID-19.
+Outside researchers said the scientists who created those mice have offered to give them to the Rocky Mountain Lab, which has access to the new virus that causes covid-19, so the mice could be infected with the source of the pandemic and experiments could be run on potential treatments.
+Candidates include an existing drug known to boost patients’ immune systems in other circumstances, as well as blood serum from patients recovering from covid-19.

 “Kim Hasenkrug is one of the world experts in immune responses to persistent viral infection, including HIV and a whole bunch of other viruses,” said Irving Weissman, a leading stem cell researcher at Stanford University.
 In addition, the Montana NIH site has a biosafety lab equipped with high-level protections for experiments with dangerous microbes.